simonesilvestroni/m2m-website/_sounddesign/premonition-and-ruin.md

 A year later, I ended up producing the band’s follow-up album [_From The Country To The City To The Sea_](https://emberrev.bandcamp.com/album/from-the-country-to-the-city-to-the-sea-2), as well as Dan’s debut solo album [_Hidden Music_](/hidden-music-dan-ecclestone/) in January 2021.

+## Review

+> Simone mixed my band’s latest two albums.
+I worked closely with him during this process, using his Trello-based methodology to help sequence the work.
+Each song appeared as a series of tasks to be completed, checked and commented on.
+As a result, we were able to manage our time smoothly and efficiently.
+Creative ideas flowed back and forth.
+I’m looking forward to involving him in the next recordings!
+> <cite>— **Dan Ecclestone**, [Ember Rev](https://emberrev.bandcamp.com/)</cite>

 ## Credits

 **Dan Ecclestone** / Vocals, guitar, ukulele